 I wouldn’t use these as a thru-hiking sock, however, because without wash the fabric does loosen and stretch.
 It’s durable long-term and able to spring back quickly after washing, but that’s not something often accessible on long backpacking trips.

 Of the socks we tested, Wigwam had the lowest price point and best value.
 That’s worth mentioning if you’re looking for a moderately priced sock specialized for a single purpose.

 Wigwam is a great brand for any casual or first-time hiker because the moisture-managing ability highly reduces the likelihood of blisters.
 For a lot of people, that fact alone gives it a high value.

-As a company locally owned and operated, Wigwam has proved that you don’t need to spend $20+ per pair to enjoy quality gear.
+As a company locally owned and operated, Wigwam has proved quality gear can also be affordable.

 How Wigwam Performed in Our Testing

 I like using these Wigwam socks for sleeping as a way to stay warm in my tent and really love using them for hiking.
 For the first half of our testing, Wigwam competed on par with big name brands Smartwool and Darn Tough.
 However, despite the great price point, I find their loose-knit and fit unsatisfactory in the long run.